Analysis Framework & Cross-Domain Thinking

 The Reality of Time Constraints

 No candidate can cover every detail perfectly in 180 minutes of preparation and 45 minutes of presentation.
-You must prioritize strategically.
+Strategic prioritization is required.

 Priority Tiers